-In term of appearance, they look different, particularly on their stand that supports their screen.
-The panel is supported by a small footprint with a clear support, make it looks very good on your table.
-Meanwhile, the width of the stand of OLED B8 is also not far different to OLED B7, even it is a bit shorter.
-But even so, the stand of LG B8 is precisely almost similar to the stand of OLED B7 than OLED B8.
-If the stand of OLED B7 has a clear support, the stand of OLED B8 has metallic finish.
-But essentially, since their stand is not too wide, this allows them can be placed on most tables.
-Meanwhile, from the back, they also looks far different where LG B7 comes with dominant colors is white while the dominant color of rear panel of LG B8 is darker.
+In terms of appearance, each does look different to each other and especially on their stand that supports the screen.
+The panel is supported by a small footprint with a clear support, and it will look good on your table.
+The width of the stand of the LG OLED B8 is not much different than the LG OLED B7, and is a bit shorter.
+The stand of the LG OLED B7 has a clear support, while the stand of the LG OLED B8 has a metallic finish.
+Since the stand is not very wide, it can be placed on most tables.

-The other major difference between LG OLED B8 than OLED B7 the predecessor is about the processor that supports them.
-LG OLED B8 as a newer model is powered by a new processor Alpha 7.
-It is not just as its picture engine, but also handles everything on LG B8 including motion blur, 24p movies, smart TV and others features.
-Its performance might be less powerful than Alpha 9 used higher model like C8, E8 and others, but at least, its bring some improvements and ability for OLED B8 over the predecessor.
-With Alpha 7 processor, LG B8 has an ability to handle HFR (High Frame Rate) content.
-But since HDMI ports of B8 have not support HDMI 2.1 Full bandwidth, it accept HVR content via USB or streaming only and don’t accept HFR contents via HDMI ports.
-Additionally, the use of this processor also makes its smart TV performance is a bit faster and more responsive then OLED B7 the predecessor.
+The other major difference between the LG OLED B8 and the LG OLED B7 (the predecessor) is the processor that supports them.
+The LG OLED B8 as a newer model is powered by the Alpha 7 processor.
+Not just for its picture engine, this processor also handles everything on the LG B8 including motion blur, 24p movies, smart TV and other features.
+Its performance might be less powerful than the Alpha 9 used on higher priced models like the C8 and E8, but it does bring some improvements for the LG OLED B8 over its predecessor.
+With the Alpha 7 processor, the LG B8 has the ability to handle HFR (High Frame Rate) content.
+Since the HDMI ports of the LG OLED B8 do not support HDMI 2.1 Full bandwidth, it will accept HVR content via USB or streaming only and will not accept HFR contents via HDMI ports.
+The use of this processor also makes smart TV performance faster and more responsive than the LG OLED B7.

 The Level of Ultra Luminance Technology

-The other difference between LG OLED B7 and OLED B8 is about the level of their Ultra Luminance Technology.
-As we see on comparison table above, LG OLED B8 is powered by Ultra Luminance Pro version while OLED B7 is powered Ultra Luminance Standard version.
-BY supported by higher level of Ultra Luminance technology, this should make OLED B8 can produce brighter peak brightness than OLED B7.
+The other difference between the LG OLED B7 and the LG OLED B8 is the level of Ultra Luminance Technology.
+As seen on the comparison table above, the LG OLED B8 is powered by the Ultra Luminance Pro version while the LG OLED B7 is powered by the Ultra Luminance Standard version.
+By supporting a higher level of Ultra Luminance technology, this should allow the LG OLED B8 to have a brighter peak brightness than the LG OLED B7.

-As we see on comparison table above, LG OLED B8 is equipped with 2.2 channel speaker system with built in woofer and 40 watts of total sound output, while OLED B7 is equipped with 4.0 channel speakers with 40 watts of total sound output.
-For this case OLED B7 is not equipped with built-in woofer.
-With built-in woofer, this should make OLED B7 has impressive sound quality than OLED B7, particularly at low frequency or Bass.
-The other advantage offered by LG B8 over the predecessor, it is also equipped with built-in Dolby Atmos Decoder, allows it is to play HDR content with Dolby Atmos sound quality without additional sound system.
-Meanwhile, OLED B7 only can pass through Dolby Atmos Signal via its HDMI ARC and has not equipped with built-in Dolby Atmos decoder, so for enjoying Dolby Experience, you need additional sound system that support Dolby Atmos.
+As seen on the comparison table above, the LG OLED B8 is equipped with a 2.2 channel speaker system including a built-in subwoofer and 40 watts of total sound output, while the LG OLED B7 is equipped with 4.0 channel speakers and 40 watts of total sound output.
+The LG OLED B7 is not equipped with a built-in subwoofer.
+If it had a built-in subwoofer, this would make the LG OLED B7 have impressive sound quality too.
+The other advantage offered by the LG OLED B8 over the predecessor, is the built-in Dolby Atmos Decoder, which allows it to play HDR content with Dolby Atmos sound quality without any additional sound system.
+The LG OLED B7 can only pass through Dolby Atmos Signal via its HDMI ARC — it is not equipped with a built-in Dolby Atmos decoder so for enjoying a Dolby Experience you will need an additional sound system that supports Dolby Atmos.

 The version of Smart TV

-Like last year model of LG’s TV, LG OLED B7 featuring WebOS 3.5 as its smart TV platform, while for LG B8, it featuring WebOS 4.0.
-In term of appearance and user interface design, they are not much different.
-Apps and features offered are also not far different.
-The difference, WebOS 4.0 has been integrated with LG’s ThinQ AI, allow you to control your ThinQ AI compatible device like Air Conditioner, Refrigerator, Dish Washer, and others via your TV.
-Additionally, LG ThinQ AI also makes you can do more with your voice command.
-Meanwhile, powered by Alpha 7 Processor also makes smart TV performance of LG B8 is a bit faster and more responsive than LG B7 the predecessor.
+Like last years model of LG TVs, the LG OLED B7 features WebOS 3.5 as its smart TV platform.
+For the LG OLED B8, it features the newer WebOS 4.0.
+In terms of appearance and user interface design, they are not much different.
+Apps and features offered are about the same.
+The difference is that WebOS 4.0 has been integrated with LG’s ThinQ AI allowing you to control your other ThinQ AI compatible devices like the Air Conditioner, Refrigerator, Dish Washer, and many others through your TV.
+Additionally the LG ThinQ AI allows you to do more with voice command.
+Powered by the Alpha 7 Processor makes the smart TV performance of the LG OLED B8 a bit faster and more responsive compared to the LG OLED B7.